datalad-handbook/book/docs/usecases/Studio_user.rst

 My first steps as a R users
 ---------------------------

 .. index:: !
-Usecase; Rusers
+Usecase; R users quickstart

 This use case sketches typical entry points for R users, who know nothing about bash, but still want to leverage the power of git-annex